Cannabis in Poland: Partial decriminalization

 Since 2011 prosecutors may decide not to prosecute if amount of seized drugs is small and they were possessed with intent for personal use.

 On 26 May 2011, Poland introduced legislation that would give prosecutors the option to not prosecute for possession of small quantities of cannabis for personal use, if it is a first offence, or if the person is drug dependent.
 The legislation raised the maximum possible penalty for dealing a large quantity of drugs from 10 to 12 years in prison, and the penalty for possession of large quantities of drugs would result in up to 10 years in prison (previously up to 8 years).

 In the 2010s following a growing movement in support of legalizing cannabis for medical use, Poland has moved towards decriminalizing cannabis, with governments discussing several legislation variants, including one proposed by the Kukiz'15 party, and other forms of support from parties such as Twój Ruch.
 Legalization of cannabis has been publicly supported by Polish politicians such as Janusz Palikot, Ryszard Kalisz and Janusz Korwin Mikke, and public figures (journalists, artists, scientists) such as Piotr Bikont, Andrzej Chyra, Magdalena Cielecka, Agnieszka Holland, Zbigniew Hołdys, Krzysztof Krauze, Mikołaj Lizut, Robert Makłowicz, Tomasz Sikora, Jerzy Pilch, Stanisław Soyka and Jerzy Vetulani.
 The legalisation of cannabis is also supported by The Left.

 Legalization of medical cannabis

 Poland legalized the medical use of cannabis in July 2018 (Piotr Liroy-Marzec bill).
 The law went into effect in November 2018.

 Use

 According to 2013 data, 17.3% adults in Poland had used cannabis at least once in their lifetime, and 17.1% of young adults used it at least once in the past year.
 There were signs that cannabis use is becoming popular.
+There are constant efforts made by some of more liberal politicians in pursue of recreational legalisation, spawning vocal activism and votings among the public.